Development Review Process

 If no appeals to the Committee / Council decisions are received, the decisions are final and come into effect.

 Step 11 - Appeal Period for Decision of Council

-The OMB may dismiss an appeal without a hearing under the following circumstances: the appeal was not based on land use planning grounds; the appeal is considered to be frivolous or vexatious; the appellant did not make submissions before the decision was made; written reasons for the appeal were not provided; the Board fee was not paid; or the appellant did not respond to requests by the Board for further information.
+The LPAT may dismiss an appeal without a hearing under the following circumstances: the appeal was not based on land use planning grounds; the appeal is considered to be frivolous or vexatious; the appellant did not make submissions before the decision was made; written reasons for the appeal were not provided; the Board fee was not paid; or the appellant did not respond to requests by the Board for further information.

 Step 12 - Building Permit & Construction

 You can apply for your building permit at 1211 John Counter Boulevard.
 A building permit is your formal permission to begin construction or demolition.
 It means that the City of Kingston has reviewed the plans for any new structure, addition or renovation.
 Your plans must comply with the Ontario Building Code, local Zoning Bylaws, and other applicable laws and regulations.
 At the building permit stage the City will collect the applicable development charges and impost fees.

 Building permits regulate the type of construction allowed and help to ensure building standards are met.
 The building permit process protects your interests, as well as those of the community and helps to ensure that any structural change is safe, legal and sound.
 By obtaining a permit, you can also take advantage of the professional expertise of Building Division staff.
 Inspectors are good sources of information and can offer suggestions to help solve construction problems, often before they occur.
 Even if your designer or contractor obtains the permit on your behalf, you are ultimately responsible for complying with all building requirements.